vmindel/ChEC_Target_Selection/README.md

 The data (gene-counts) was downloaded from the GEO, Reads were normalized to 1e6, and for each repsective sample log2(FC) was calculated as log2(DMSO+1) - log2(IAA+1).

+### Identities of the genes for the GO pathways in figure C were extracted using gseapy python package https://gseapy.readthedocs.io/en/latest/gseapy_example.html